 - Compliance implications for each role

-What makes someone a controller?
+What makes someone a data controller?

 - What personal data to collect